zongqir/siyuan-custom-callout/README.md

 ## ✅ Requirements

 - SiYuan >= 3.5.0
-- Plugin >= 2.0.0 (this document)
+- Plugin >= 3.0.0 (this document)

-## 🚀 What's New in 2.0
+## 🚀 What's New in 3.0

-- Uses native `.callout[data-subtype]` for styling.
-Supports arbitrary custom subtypes.
-- Alias matching: `type` + `zhCommand` (without brackets) + `displayName` all map to the same style.
-- Per-type icons synced with `data-subtype` (with native fallbacks).
+- Callout fold/unfold with native persistence (top-right transparent toggle)
-- Higher CSS specificity and case-insensitive matching `[i]` to override themes safely.
-- Stability improvements: fixed potential freeze and caret-loss when creating/confirming callouts.
-- V2-only architecture; legacy V1 path fully removed.
+- Outline dock polish and theme compatibility improvements
+- UI refinements and visual consistency

 ---